loganpaulmatheny/self-care-center/README.md

 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
 **Wins**
 - Radio Buttons and Input: I learned how to gain user input and utilize it to
-- Local Storage: I learned how local storage can be utilized.
+- Local Storage: I learned how local storage can be utilized to pass information between pages and ultimately be stored for later use (in lieu of using a database)
 - 'From Scratch': This project represents my first real from scratch solo project!
-An exciting milestone in which I'm eager to continue.
+An exciting milestone in which I'm eager to continue

 **Challenges**
 - Views: Getting buttons, inputs, and visuals to come forward on the screen at the right times remains a challenege.
 The code code be refactored to have specific 'view' functions or error handling to not allow for the diverse button pattern combinations that leed to unexpected results.
-I solved most of these problems by trial and error and forced toggling of a function that would change `display: none`.
+I solved most of these problems by trial and error and forced toggling of a function that would implement the property `display: none` to a given selector.
 - Flexbox: Getting the page to 'lool right' is probably what took the longest on this project.
 But I do feel I learned a great deal about flexbox and became more proficient with it by the end.
-- Message Input: The thing that probably took the longest for the functionality was the message input block
+- Message Input: The thing that probably took the longest for the functionality was the message input block to work properly and display new created messages.

+**Looking Forward**
+If time allows, I'll come back to complete several other features for this project.
+- All Messages: View all messages on a separate page
+- Add, delete, and edit: Be able to add, delete, and edit messages from the all messages page